6 Signs You Should Be Working in Animation

 “An animator should be an artistic person,” says Anastasia Vasilieva, animator and designer for Animatron.
 Vasilieva says animators need sophisticated design ability paired with close attention to detail and a love for narrative.

-Storytelling ability should not be overlooked—a good-looking design being brought to life with animation is great, but it’s even better when it is done with purpose.
+Storytelling ability should not be overlooked—a good-looking design brought to life with animation is great, but it’s even better when it is done to communicate something.

 “An animator should have an analytical mind,” Vasilieva says.
 “Animation includes software knowledge to create various animation artwork with desktop and online tools.
 And it also requires curiosity and constant observations to understand how things work and move to express this knowledge in animation.”